Day one: Tuesday 2nd June |

 A. Utlisation & Rationalisation, Jenny Gibbs, University of Sunderland Estate utilisation and rationalisation continue to be hot topics for the sector and at the University of Sunderland they are embarking on a University City Masterplan to inform their long-term estate strategy plans.
 This detailed feasibility work will explore various options for potential change to their future estate, acknowledging the importance of having a cohesive vibrant campus whilst also engaging with key stakeholders such as the City Council and exploring potential opportunities for partnership working during a large period or regeneration change that is taking place in the city of Sunderland.
 B. The "Strategic Handover", Karen Maddison, University of York In 2024 University of York decided to vacate the original home of the University.
 Exiting the Grade I listed King’s Manor required a complex tripartite strategy to manage leasehold liabilities while facilitating a seamless transition to University of York St John.
 This session dissects the legal hurdles of vacating a heritage asset and the critical relationship management needed to align the interests of two institutions during a high-profile change of occupation.
 C. Income generation and shared space, Simon Parkinson, University of Surrey Increasingly occupiers are seeking closer collaboration with the University wanting to share our Labs, including our Wet Labs.
 There are many advantages - improved collaboration, enabling science, reduced operational costs, and more efficient use of high-value equipment and resources.
 However existing layouts may not work as shared spaces – it isn’t as simple as maximizing bench counts or squeezing in communal equipment.
 Shared labs must be deliberately planned to support diverse user needs, evolving technologies, and dynamic workflows - all while maintaining safety and clear operational protocols.
 If we are interested, how do we make this happen?
 D. Local plans and Science Park, Chris Garlick, Keele University Following the successful development of the Keele Science Park, our desire was to grow the opportunity to move from a Science Park to an Innovation District.
 This opportunity was moved via the timing of a new local plan being brought forward.
 The challenges and opportunities to be balanced in bring a site out of Greenbelt and the emergence of a neighbourhood planning being developed at the same time. |

-4. 11.15 - 11.45 Refreshments |
+4. 11.15 - 11.45 Refreshments, Great Hall |

-5. 11.45 - 12.45 Session 2: Student accommodation roundtable In this member only session, we will hear from institutions on their current concerns, challenges and opportunities relating to student accommodation.
+5. 11.45 - 12.45 Session 2: Student accommodation roundtable, Rupert Goddard, Partner, Sheppard Robson We will hear from institutions on their current concerns, challenges and opportunities relating to student accommodation.
 This will follow on from key points made by the Sheppard Robson speaker session the evening before, but a summary will be provided for those who aren’t able to attend on 2nd June.
 We would recommend reading a related article on the AUDE website. |

-6. 12.45-13.45 Lunch |
+6. 12.45-13.45 Lunch, Great Hall |

 9. 15.45 - 16.00 Wrap up and close Chris Garlick, Director of Estates and Campus Services, Keele University and Chair of the AUDE Estate Management Special Interest Group |